Domeyoriginal/Luna/index.md

 This week i had made the character movement and gravity, no graphics done.
 I had also made a save system with binaryformatter at first, but im going to change it to json type of saving and loading.
 The biggest thing about this week would have been that i finally finalized by ideas for an enemy and a character.
 I can finally start sculpting them and animating them.

+(Need to update more of week 3)

+# Week 4
+I have started the inventory and updating the save system.